-However, to help the fight against systemic and institutionalized racism in the long run, it is crucial that we understand it first.
+To help the fight against systemic racism in the long run, it is crucial that we understand it first.
 And to understand it, we must educate ourselves and gain full awareness of the policies, practices but also attitudes that are preserving these inequalities.

-To take the first step towards your education, below there’s a list of 7 powerful books about racism, so you can consciously start fighting against racial discrimination and injustices.
+To take the first step towards your education, below there’s a list of the 7 best books about racism, 7 powerful books that we’ll help you start fighting against racial discrimination and injustices more consciously.

 1. “How to Be an Antiracist” by Ibram X. Kendi

 Kendi completely reshapes the conversation about racism and argues that the dichotomy of either being a racist or not a racist is actually a false one.
 There’s no such thing as being not racist.
 You’re either racist or anti-racist.

 In this book, Kendi uses a combination of history, law, science, and his personal narrative to show us what being antiracist really looks like, and how we can play an active role in building a more equal society.

 Reading this book requires a high level of self-examination.
 However, Kendi’s honest narrative of his not-so-woke past and slow journey to becoming antiracist makes it easier for readers to confront their own ideas.
 “How to Be an Antiracist” is an essential book for anyone who wants to go beyond an understanding of racism to the next step: contributing to the creation of an equitable world.

 2.”So You Want to Talk About Race” by Ijeoma Oluo